swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 # Faster CI in GitHub Actions

 One of the biggest weak points of Swift is how slow the build system is.
+It can easily take anything between 10 to 40 minutes for a typical Swift CI to run, depending on how big the project is, what build configuration you're using, and other factors.
-You'll pay less for CI, or run out of less of your GitHub Actions free quota.
+By optimizing your CI runtime, you'll not only save precious developer time, but you'll also either pay less for CI, or consume less of your GitHub Actions free quota.
+In this article, we'll walk through optimizing [Vapor's Penny Bot](https://github.com/vapor/penny-bot) CI times to go from 10 minutes in tests and 15 minutes in deployments, down to 4 and 8 minutes.
+The bigger your project is, the bigger the gap will be.

 ## The Problem

-A usual CI file to test a Swift project can look like this.
+A usual CI file to test a Swift project can look like this:

 ```yaml
 name: tests